On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits: Sizes at

-The accuracy of this method depends on the precise measurements of galaxies total fluxes.
-Therefore we measure the fluxes out to $\sim400$ arcsec from the galaxies center.
-However, the surface brightness of galaxies is low at the outer parts and hence it is very difficult to define the exact edges of galaxies.
-Therefore, for measuring the fluxes in the outer parts, we extrapolate the total light of galaxies beyond their $petroR90$ radius (i.e., a radius containing $90\%$ of the \textit{petrosian} flux derived from SDSS DR7).
+The accuracy of this method depends on the precise measurements of galaxy total fluxes.
+Therefore, we measure the fluxes out to $\sim400$ arcsec from the galaxy centers.
+However, the surface brightness of galaxies is low in the outer parts and hence it is very difficult to define the exact edges of galaxies.
+Therefore, for measuring the fluxes in the outer parts, we extrapolate the total light of galaxies beyond their $petroR90$ radius (i.e., a radius containing $90\%$ of the \textit{Petrosian} flux derived from SDSS DR7).
 This is done by fitting one-dimensional \ser profiles to these outer regions.
 By integrating the light profiles estimated from our best-fit models to infinity, the total fluxes in the outer regions are estimated.
-Moreover, in this way, we also estimate the sky background for each galaxy as sky value is left as a free parameter during the fitting procedure.
-Then for each galaxy, we integrate fluxes at different radii up to radius smaller than $petroR90$ from the fluxes measured by ellipse fitting and add them to the fluxes estimated in the outer region.
-This gives the total fluxes of galaxies and hence leading to extract the radii at which contains half of the total fluxes, i.e., their non-parametric half-light radii.
-We note that for about less than $7\%$ of the galaxies, the one dimensional fitting to the outer parts using $petroR90$ are not converged.
-Hence we used $petroR50$ which is radius contains $50\%$ of the flux within \textit{petrosian} magnitude.
-In order to check if the results depend on the choice of radius for the rest of the sample, we repeated the procedure by fitting the outer parts of galaxies starting at smaller radii of i.e., $petroR50$.
-The results were perfectly consistent for all galaxies.
-We note that we fixed the ellipticity (\textit{E}) and the position angle (\textit{P.A.}) of the ellipse isophotes to the values obtained from the best-fit of single \ser parametric method.
+Moreover, in this way, we also estimate the sky background for each galaxy as the sky value is left as a free parameter during the fitting procedure.
+Then, for each galaxy, we integrate fluxes at different radii up to radius smaller than $petroR90$ from the fluxes measured by ellipse fitting and add them to the fluxes estimated in the outer region.
+This sum represents the total galaxy flux and we use this to measure the radius within which half of the flux is contained (here referred to as the ``non-parametric'' size).
+We note that for approximately $7\%$ of the galaxies, the one-dimensional fits to the outer parts using $petroR90$ did not converge.
+For this small subset of objects, we instead perform a \ser extrapolation outside $petroR50$, which is the radius containing $50\%$ of the flux within the \textit{Petrosian} flux.
+In order to check if the results depend on the choice of radius for the rest of the sample, we repeated the procedure by fitting the outer parts of galaxies starting at smaller radii of, i.e., $petroR50$.
+The results were perfectly consistent for all galaxies, so we conclude that the choice of extrapolation radius does not affect our non-parametric sizes.
+We note that we fixed the ellipticity (\textit{E}) and the \textit{P.A.} of the ellipse isophotes to the values obtained from the best-fit of single \ser parametric method.